d1ceward/minio_on_dokku/README.md

 ### Grabbing the repository

-First clone this repository onto your machine.
+Begin by cloning this repository onto your local machine.

 #### Via SSH